What is Colour Blindness and Can It Be Helped?

 Though CVD can be diagnosed and is in fact more relevant for older people, this is due to what professionals refer to as a “natural part in the ageing process” though we do recommend any impairment in vision requires speaking to your GP or doctor.
-In regards to CVD being inherited, its known as a X-linked inheritance pattern and therefore, due to boys possessing more X chromosomes, it affects them more than girls.
-Despite this, CVD is interestingly carried by women as a recessive allele and thus, is only made dominate within the boys through development within the womb provide it is mixed with the chromosomes of a male who has confirmed CVD.
+In regards to CVD being inherited, it's known as an X-linked inheritance pattern and therefore, due to boys possessing more X chromosomes, it affects them more than girls.
+Despite this, CVD is interestingly carried by women as a recessive allele and thus, is only made dominant within the boys through development within the womb provide it is mixed with the chromosomes of a male who has confirmed CVD.
 This, however, is only the rough guide for the inheritance of CVD and cannot be treated as a certified establishment of cause and effect, CVD can often skip generations.

 Can it be prevented?

 Unfortunately, recent studies have proven that there is no way to fully prevent CVD.
 This can pose as a significantly prohibiting factor for a child with CVD in the education system, lack of correct vision can inhibit the understanding of information and as a result, can prevent the full academic success of the child.
 There are a wide variety of treatment options that can help overcome CVD in all age ranges.
-For children the best treatment possible is notifying the correct people, making schools and teachers aware of the condition can allow them to adapt their lessons or resources to cater for the vision deficiency, for example specific coloured paper.
-In addition of this, ensuring that the home environment remains as a place of visual safety is imperative, ensure that the lighting is of good quality as this will aid in the distinguishing of colours.
+For children the best treatment possible is notifying the correct people, making schools and teachers aware of the condition can allow them to adapt their lessons or resources to cater for the vision deficiency, for example, specific coloured paper.
+In addition to this, ensuring that the home environment remains a place of visual safety is imperative, ensure that the lighting is of good quality as this will aid in the distinguishing of colours.
 The most successful treatment for those older is specially adapted glasses.
 Tinted glasses/ contact lenses are available, meaning that wearing will significantly aid the day to day goings of the individual.

 How can we help prevent it?